RL

 Inducted into the Radio Hall of Fame

 On December 5, 2001, Rush Limbaugh was inducted into the National Radio Hall of Fame in recognition of his significant contributions to the radio industry.
-His influence and legacy in talk radio were profoundly acknowledged.
+This honor acknowledged his role in revolutionizing talk radio with his unique brand of conservative commentary, which had a profound impact on American media and political discourse.

 Sources: